 - Download speed

-Do note that some internet speed tests do not report on all of the aforementioned features, but speed and bandwidth are standard measurements across all tests.
+Note that some Internet speed tests do not report all of these items, but speed and bandwidth are standard measurements across all tests.

-How to run an Xfinity internet speed test: Step by step
+How to run an Xfinity Internet Speed Test:

 Step 1: Optimize your test